joeatbayes/file2consul/README.md

 ## Reference

 * [git2consul](https://github.com/breser/git2consul) a similar utility but it does not support interpolation or slot based inheritance.

-* [Consul Emulator in ESP32 Hardware](....)
-Runs the HTTP listener portion of a Consul network listener on $10 worth of hardware.
-Why run Consul on VM's that will cost thousands of dollars per year simply run 3 or 4 on these 10 dollar modules put them behind a vip and you have the cheapest high availability configuration store available.

 * ##### Consul